ay-lab/FitHiChIP/README.md

 where "Param" indicates one parameter and "ParamValue" is the corresponding value (numeric or string format).

-**** Note: File and directory paths in the configuration file need to be mentioned either by absolute paths, or by relative paths (with respect to the directory having the configuration file).
+**** Note: User should mention the file and directory paths in the configuration file in absolute paths.

-FitHiChIP_HiCPro employs the following parameters (and their default values):

 #===================================
 A) Input File name related parameters:
 #======================================

-A.1) ValidPairs: Output of HiC-pro pipeline, as a .txt or .txt.gz file.

-	Contains the paired end reads (one line for each read) involving cis or trans interactions.

-	Current pipeline extracts the CIS interactions from the given validpairs file.

-	**** Note: If not specified, the parameters (B) and (C) (mentioned below) must be provided.
+A.1) ValidPairs: Valid pairs generated by HiC-pro pipeline (either simple text format, or can be in gzipped format).

+	**** Note: Mandatory parameter.

 A.2) Interval: File depicting the bins of the interaction matrix.
 Size of an interval depends on the bin size.
 Individual bins are also assigned a distinct number.
 By default, this file name ends with a suffix '_abs.bed'.

 A.3) Matrix: File listing the number of interactions (contacts) among the bins listed in the "Interval" file.

 	#=========================
+	User may leave the fields A.2) and A.3) blank, if wishes to not pre-compute these matrices.
+In such a case, FitHiChIP computes the matrix from the parameter A.1.

-	The user may issue the following command to create interaction matrix from the given validpairs file:
+	Otherwise, user can run the following command to create interaction matrix from the given validpairs file (assumed to be in gzipped format):

 	zcat $InpValidPairsFile | $MatrixBuildExec --binsize $BIN_SIZE --chrsizes $ChrSizeFile --ifile /dev/stdin --oprefix $OutPrefix --matrix-format 'upper'